midnite81/bank-holidays/README.md

 ```

 If you are using laravel 5.4 or less, you will need to register the Bank Holiday service provider.
 If you are using 5.5
-or greater then the package should be auto discovered.
+or greater than the package should be auto discovered.

 ```
  'providers' => [